10maurycy10/10maurycy10.github.io/content/misc/stable_diffusion_interpolation/index.md

 # Seed interpolation [UPDATE 2023-01-16]

-The current code works, but if you try to generate more complex animations, you will enconter a problem; The fixed seed value preventing you from fine tuning results.
+The current code works, but if you try to generate more complex animations, you will encounter a problem; The fixed seed value preventing you from fine tuning results.
-You might think it is possible to simplly do linear interpolation between inital latent space images, but this results in the generation of completly gray images (sometimes you even get a gradeant).
+You might think it is possible to simply do linear interpolation between initial latent space images, but this results in the generation of completely gray images (sometimes you even get a gradient).
-This is becuase the interpolation changes the statistical properties of the noise, in such a way that diffusion fails.
+This is because the interpolation changes the statistical properties of the noise, in such a way that diffusion fails.
-The solution is to use a more complecated, [spherical linear interpolation](https://en.wikipedia.org/wiki/Slerp).
+The solution is to use a more complected, [spherical linear interpolation](https://en.wikipedia.org/wiki/Slerp).
 This function is complicated enough that it deserves it's own function.

 ```py